andrew-pa/whitted-raytracer-x86_64-asm/README.md

 ## Scene format

 Whitespace-separated tokens (comments start with `#`).
-All values are numeric except texture type.
+All values are numeric except the texture type.

 ```
 image <width> <height>